Current VA Mortgage Rates

 To confirm your eligibility for a VA loan and see how much of your VA loan entitlement you have left, apply online for a certificate of eligibility at the Veterans Information Portal.

-VA purchase rates are typically slightly cheaper than refinance rates, but some lenders may offer more competitive rates on the loan type they specialize in.
-Whether you’re buying or refinancing, get at least three to five loan estimates on the same day to ensure you’re snagging the best VA loan rate possible.
+VA purchase rates can be slightly higher or lower than VA refinance rates, depending on the market.
+However, some lenders may offer more competitive rates on the loan type they specialize in.
+Whether you’re buying or refinancing, get at least three to five loan estimates on the same day to ensure you’re snagging the best possible VA loan rate.

 The exact timeline will vary from lender to lender, but you can expect the VA loan process to take between one and two months.